NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Select-Pixels-Compare-Spectral-Signatures/Select-Pixels-Compare-Spectral-Signatures.md

     c$col <- c$cell%%ncol(rgbStack)

 ## Extract Spectral Signatures from HDF5 file
-Next, we loop through each of the cells that we selected to use the `h5read()` function to extract the reflectance values of all bands from the given row and column.
+Next, we will loop through each of the cells that and use the `h5read()` function to extract the reflectance values of all bands from the given pixel (row and column).

-    # create a new dataframe from the band wavelengths so that we can add

-    # the reflectance values for each cover type
+    # create a new dataframe from the band wavelengths so that we can add the reflectance values for each cover type

     pixel_df <- as.data.frame(wavelengths)